Lesson 6 of 7 - learn to parent (nurture) effectively

 An implication is that kids who compete excessively may be a symptom of parents who haven't helped them feel confident, safe, and loved.
 Implication: the kids are not the problem, parental wounds and ignorance are.

-• seek to be the best you can be, vs. being better than other people
+• be the best you can be, vs. being better than other people

 • developing empathy and respect for other people, regardless of differences with them;

-• respect the needs of other people as being just a valid as yours,
+• respect the non-emergency needs of other people as being just a valid and important as yours,

-• patiently develop your talents and skills over time,
+• patiently develop and use your talents and skills over time,

 • enjoy your successes without feeling "superior" to others.